The question that I keep mulling over is 'would I do it again?'.

 It took a day or so to be able to even think about doing it again.
 And I think there’s two possible answers (both of which are yes!).

 Either do it slower, and take more time to appreciate it.
 I did lots of appreciating, but there was also lots that I whizzed past.
 If I went for this approach, given I wouldn’t be racing, it would probably make more sense to do it in the summer when the daylight is longer.
-If anyone wants to do this then I think it would be amazing trip, and I’m very happy to share my routes.
+If anyone reading this wants to do it then I think it would be amazing trip, and I’m very happy to share my routes.

 Or try to do it inside GC, which leads to the inevitable question….

 This is a long one, but I'm hoping these learnings are food for thought for anyone in a similar position of considering their first ultra race, of areas they can work on in advance.

 For me, far, far harder than the physical side, was the self-sufficiency factor.
 As a self-supported race you're not allowed to pre book any accommodation, so each day you need to make a call on where you think you can get to and by when, and find somewhere to stay which will still be open when you expect to get there.
 And I think this is where I lost time, my biggest fear was getting to my destination, and not finding anywhere to stay.

 I'd got an emergency bivvy bag, but never having bivvied before, and with temperatures regularly dipping down below 5 degrees, (and those who know me will know I'm not the best in the cold, regularly getting numb, blue fingers in the middle of summer) I wasn't keen to test it out.
 So I panic-booked somewhere that I knew I could definitely get to before it shut.

 And for the first few days at least, I'm pretty sure that if I'd been a bit more confident to take a risk, or spent a bit longer looking for places with late check in, I could have kept going for another 50km or so each day.